 From personal experience, training and research in bio-medicine, nutrition and NLP, I have learned that we have an amazing immune system that works hard, all the time, to keep us in a state of health.
 When we give it the right environment to do so, it will thrive.
 When we don’t, it can’t function so well.
 We can ‘feed’ it with food and water that will nourish every cell, tissue and organ or we can feed it foods that harm it.
 And that’s not all.
 When we are stressed we activate the fear centre in the brain and this leads to a downgrading of the immune system.
 The opposite is also true.
 When we are calm, relaxed, happy – those wonderful, clever immune cells get a boost, renew, repair, re-energise and get to work for us, protecting our health, just as they are designed to do.

 As a wellbeing coach, I do my best to live by the principles I believe in, to practice what I preach.
 And yet in these last couple of months, especially the last few weeks, I too have had my ‘wobbles’.
 On top of the ‘noise’ of all that is happening in the world, I’ve had a family bereavement and other personal tricky moments that have meant I’ve felt ‘off kilter’ at times.
 For us coaches, there is often an expectation that we know better, that we live this life of peace and harmony – all the time.
 Let me tell you, unless you’re living a life of devotion on top of a mountain, that’s not true!
-I came into this career because I’d been chronically stressed for years and ended up with cancer so calmness and peace don’t always come naturally to me, yet.
+I came into this career because I’d been chronically stressed for years and ended up with cancer, so calmness and peace don’t always come naturally to me, yet.
 They take daily, conscious practice.
-I do it though, because, as the ad says ‘I’m worth it’ – and so are you.
+I do it though, because, I want to not just survive, but thrive.
+If I can do it, so can you.

 In these testing times when most of what we’re hearing, seeing or reading is about this pandemic, restrictions and fears for the future, as well as dealing with day to day challenges in all of our lives, it can feel overwhelming, frightening, and sometimes out of our control.